 Los Angeles/Anaheim city guide

-The Los Angeles area is a great many things — sunny (most of the time), spread out (look no further for the definition of urban sprawl), diverse (in so many different ways).
 These same adjectives can be applied to the sports venues that dot the landscape of Southern California, or the Southland, as locals call it.
 There are quite a few of them and each brings its own distinct attributes, from quaint (Dodger Stadium) to futuristic (Staples Center) to historic (the L.A.
 Coliseum and Rose Bowl) to, well, suburban (Angel Stadium and Honda Center).
-And yes, they are all worth seeing, but would the authors of a blog about sports travel tell you any differently?
+And yes, they are all worth seeing, but would the authors of a site about sports travel tell you any differently?

 Click placemark in index to find on map | View Los Angeles city guide in a larger map

-The Los Angeles market, quite famously, did not have an NFL team for two decades, but that changed in 2016 with the return of the Rams to the city they called home for nearly 50 years.
-The NFL’s renewed presence rounds out a sports scene that includes two teams to root for in every other professional sport, and by the strength of the college sports scene thanks to USC, UCLA and several other schools with strong Division I teams in different sports.
+The Los Angeles market, quite famously, did not have an NFL team for two decades, but that changed in 2016 with the return of the Rams to the city they called home for nearly 50 years and, just a year later, the relocation of the Chargers from San Diego.
+The NFL’s renewed presence rounds out a sports scene that includes two teams to root for in every other professional sport, and boasts a strong college sports scene thanks to USC, UCLA and several other schools with strong Division I teams in different sports.

-And the pro sports landscape is bound for some more changes with Los Angeles FC, an MLS expansion franchise, set to begin play in 2018 in a new stadium next to the Coliseum, and the Rams’ new palace in Inglewood expected to be ready by the fall of 2019.
+And the pro sports landscape has changed even further with the birth of Los Angeles FC, an MLS expansion franchise that began play in 2018 in the new Banc of California Stadium next to the Coliseum.
+Meanwhile, the new football palace in Inglewood for the Rams and Chargers will be ready by the fall of 2020.

 In discussing the SoCal sports scene, college sports simply cannot be ignored.
 So we’ve included them in our rundown below.